anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.
 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

-### TODO - Connection Establishment and Pledge-Voucher-Request Processing (Registrar-Agent to Registrar)
+### Connection Establishment (Registrar-Agent to Registrar)

-In contrast to {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
+In contrast to BRSKI {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
 Consequently BRSKI (pledge-initiator-mode) is distinguishable from BRSKI-PRM (pledge-responder-mode) by the registrar.
 The registrar SHOULD verify that the registrar-agent is authorized to establish a connection to the registrar by TLS client authentication using LDevID(RegAgt) credentials.
-If the connection form registrar-agent to registrar is established, the authorization SHALL be verified again based on the agent-signed-data contained in the PVR.
+If the connection form registrar-agent to registrar is established, the authorization SHALL be verified again based on agent-signed-data contained in the PVR.
 This ensures that the pledge has been triggered by an authorized registrar-agent.

 The registrar can receive request objects in different formats as defined in {{RFC8995}}.